isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/General Discipline & School Attire Matters.md

 • Tinted and dyed hair is not allowed.

 • Must be clean shaven.
-No facial hair (Beards, moustaches or side-burn) is allowed
+No facial hair (e.g. beards, moustaches or long side-burns) is allowed.

 • No ear sticks / jewellery / accessories are allowed except for a wrist watch.